syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

    'Iterate the animation effect to make the change

-   Dim animEffect As IEffect = animationEffects(0)
+   Dim animationEffect As IEffect = animationEffects(0)

    'Change the animation effect type from swivel to GrowAndTurn

-   animEffect.Type = EffectType.GrowAndTurn
+   animationEffect.Type = EffectType.GrowAndTurn

    'Save the Presentation to the file system.